lucianpls/mod_mrf/README.md

   **DataFile string**
   - Mandatory, the path to the data file of the MRF.

-  **RegExp**
-  - Optional, a regular expression that must match the request URL for it to be considered a tile request.
-By default all URLs are considered tile requests.
-This directive can appear multiple times.
-If there are multiple RegExp lines, at least one has to match the request URL.

   **PageSize X Y 1 C**
   - Optional, the pagesize in pixels.
 X and Y default to 512.
 Z has to be 1 if C is provided, which has to match the C value from size